How To Catheterize the Bladder in a Male Child

 • Remove diaper if present and clean the area with a wet washcloth using soap and water.
 Dry the area with a dry towel.
 Then wash your hands with soap and water.

-• Apply the sterile lubricant to the end of the catheter and place on the sterile field.
+• Apply the sterile lubricant to the end of the catheter and place the catheter on the sterile field.

 • Place the sterile fenestrated drape over the pelvis so that the penis remains exposed.

-• Grasp the shaft of the penis using your nondominant hand, hold the penis perpendicular to the abdominal wall, and apply gentle traction.
+• Grasp the sides of the penis using your nondominant hand, lift the penis to be perpendicular to the abdominal wall, and apply gentle traction.
 Retract the foreskin enough to visualize the urethral meatus if the patient is uncircumcised.
 Do not force the foreskin to retract.
-Remember to hold the sides of the penis and not directly underneath; the urethra runs through here and you may compress the area, making it difficult to advance the catheter.
-This hand is now nonsterile and must not be removed from the penis or touch or any of the equipment during the rest of the procedure.
+This hand is now nonsterile and must not be removed from the penis or touch any of the equipment during the rest of the procedure.
 If needed, new sterile gloves can be used.

 • Hold the catheter in your dominant free hand.

-• Advance the catheter slowly through the urethra just until urine is obtained.
+• Advance the catheter slowly through the urethra until urine is obtained.
 If the patient is old enough to cooperate, ask him to relax and take slow deep breaths as you continue to apply steady pressure.
-There may be some resistance due to bladder sphincter contraction during insertion of the catheter.
-Maintain steady gentle pressure so the catheter will advance when the sphincter relaxes.
+There may be some resistance due to contraction of the bladder sphincter during insertion of the catheter.
+Maintain steady, gentle pressure so the catheter will advance when the sphincter relaxes.
 Do not poke repeatedly or force the catheter.
 Urine should flow freely.

 • Collect urine in the specimen container.
-If the volume is insufficient, gently massage the lower abdomen over the bladder (suprapubic area).
+If the volume of obtained urine is insufficient, gently massage the lower abdomen over the bladder (suprapubic area).

 • Remove the catheter by pulling out gently.

-• Reposition the foreskin in the uncircumcised male over the glans to avoid paraphimosis.
+• Reposition the foreskin in an uncircumcised male over the glans to avoid paraphimosis.

 Aftercare for Bladder Catheterization: Male Child